 This tetrahedron has 4 vertices.

-An edge is a line segment that joins two vertices.
+For a polyhedron an edge is a line segment where two faces meet.

-A face is any of the individual surfaces of a solid object.
+A face is any of the individual flat surfaces of a solid object.

 This tetrahedron has 4 faces (there is one face you can't see)